 To start, we were completely ignored more than once by one of the waiters, who looked at us and then passed by, as we did not existed at all.
 We patiently waited and seven minutes (yes, I timed it up) we finally heard a “Good afternoon” getting out through the teeth.

-The menus, that are supposed to be individual tableware and should be on the table once the clients sit, showed up fifteen-minutes after.
+The menus, which are supposed to be individual tableware and should be on the table once the clients sit, showed up fifteen minutes after.
 From two types of appetizers, we have chosen, we got just only one, and not mentioning that we had to ask for our beverages one more time, using our arms like someone was desperately calling for help.
 I have never seen someone being ignored like this before and most of all a client.
 Three minutes after the appetizers, the waiter brought us the hamburgers.
-At that moment, I found ironic the sentence written on the appetizers section in the menu: “And just because waiting can be boring, eat some snacks…” In fact, waiting for appetizer was quite boring… but the biggest surprise was appetizers showing up at almost the same time as mains.
-In addition, I would love to highlight that our plates were brought at the same time as the couple’s beside and who had showed up at Hamburgueria Fidalgo thirty or forty minutes after us.
+At that moment, I found ironic the sentence written on the appetizers section of the menu: “And just because waiting can be boring, eat some snacks…” In fact, waiting for appetizers was quite boring… but the biggest surprise was appetizers showing up at almost the same time as the mains.
+In addition, I would love to highlight that our plates were brought at the same time as the couple’s beside and who had shown up at Hamburgueria Fidalgo thirty or forty minutes after us.